paste-perfect/paste-perfect/README.md

 See our [Contributing Guidelines](CONTRIBUTING.md).
 We appreciate your help in making Paste Perfect better!

+## Development Environment

+The `dev` branch gets automatically pushed and deployed to GitHub Pages in a separate Repo: https://github.com/paste-perfect/paste-perfect-test

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute this software as your needs require.